aguspesce/aspect-docker/README.md

 to grant your user with the necessary privileges to run `docker`.
 Please read the [Post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/) to get more information.

 **WARNING: The docker group grants privileges equivalent to the `root` user.
 This can impact your system's security.
-Please see the[Docker security](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) to get more information about this.**
+Please see the [Docker security](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) to get more information about this.**

 #### Add user to docker group